 A change of direction lead my wife and I to become pub managers with a large pub group.
 We ran the Crown Pub and Crofts Wine Bar on the Edgeware Rd, London and the Brickmakers Inn, Wheelers End, nr High Wycombe.
 Unfortunately, both pubs are no longer open, one is a Building Society and the other a private house, how sad.

-With the news that my wife was expecting, I became an Area Manager for a food and drinks vending company, which in the end lead me to move back to East Anglia.
+With the news that my wife was expecting, we left the pub trade and I became an Area Manager for a food and drinks vending company, which lead me to move back to East Anglia.
 After 6 years, I was made redundant and purchased a coffee franchise.
-I did this for 4 years and then joined a national food distributor and worked as a Sales Manager and finally as a Field Sales Manager managing 7 Business Managers and the Telesales department before I took early retirement after nearly 20 years.
+I did this for 4 years and then joined a national food distributor and worked as a Sales Manager and finally as a Field Sales Manager managing 7 Business Managers and the Telesales Department before I took early retirement after nearly 20 years.
 After a few months, I decided to go back to work, so I joined for a local fresh fish company until I then fully retired after 3 years which was in 2018.

 My time is now filled with loads of Scouting.
 I am also the Gislingham Footpath Warden.
 My wife and I took on an allotment during the first lock-down and have managed to grow loads of produce, which we are still using from the freezer.
-We are looking forward to more variation next season.
+We are looking forward to more variation each season.
+I am the Booking Coordinator/Camp Warden for Haughley Park, where the District are allowed to camp.
+I am a Lead Walker for the ‘Wellbeing Walking Group’ in Botesdale.

 My interests are of course cooking and now baking.
-We do a lot of walking and not so much now, but we love doing Ballroom and Latin dancing.
+We do a lot of walking and we write up a monthly walk for the village magazine, ‘The Messenger’, in Gislingham.
+Not so much now, but we love doing Ballroom and Latin dancing.

-My claim to fame is being on a BBC 1 programme back in 1965, when with other teenagers and the local church, we raised funds to buy a house for discharged prisoners from the local Horfield Prison.
+My claim to fame is being on a BBC 1 programme back in 1965, when with other teenagers from the local church, we raised funds to buy a house for discharged prisoners from Horfield Prison.
 We decorated it ready for their moving in.
-The theme music for the programme was ‘Keep on Running’ by the Spenser Davis Band.
+The theme music for the programme was ‘Keep on Running’ by the Spenser Davis Group.
 My second cousin was David Bryant, the World Bowls Champion and David Prowse (the Green Cross Code man and the body of Darth Vader) lived two doors from my family in Bristol.
-All of wish have passed during 2020.